sensu/sensu-docs/content/sensu-go/5.16/guides/securing-sensu.md

 api-url: "https://localhost:8080"
 {{< /highlight >}}

-You can also specify a certificate and key for the dashboard separately from the API using the `dashboard-cert-file` and `dashboard-key-file` parameters as shown in the following example.
+You can also specify a certificate and key for the dashboard separately from the API using the `dashboard-cert-file` and `dashboard-key-file` parameters:

 {{< highlight yml >}}
 ##